You Enjoy Small Talk More Than You Think

 The researchers suggest that this surprise pleasure happens because people base their expectations on static features of a conversation — like the topic or the other person — rather than on dynamic features, namely the actual flow of the conversation.

-However, Elizabeth Trinh believes that far more important in these chats are:
+However, Elizabeth Trinh says the far more important things in these chats are:

 • engagement